refinedev/refine/documentation/docs/api-references/components/basic-views/show.md

 import actionButtonsUsage from '@site/static/img/guides-and-concepts/basic-views/show/actionButtons.png' import isLoading from '@site/static/img/guides-and-concepts/basic-views/show/isLoading.png'

 `<Show>` provides us a layout for displaying the page.
-It does not contain any logic but adds extra functionalities like a  refresh button.
+It does not contain any logic but adds extra functionalities like a refresh button or giving title to the page.

 We will show what `<Show>` does ?using properties with examples.